VPDC

 • Healthcare and public safety workers at risk for exposure to blood

-• Travelers to and families adopting from countries where hepatitis B is common (e.g. Asia, Africa, South America, Pacific Islands, Eastern Europe, and the Middle East)
+• Travelers to and families adopting from areas where hepatitis B is common (e.g. Asia, Africa, South America, Pacific Islands, Eastern Europe, and the Middle East)

-• Persons with chronic liver disease, other than hepatitis B (e.g. cirrhosis, fatty liver disease, etc.)
+• People with chronic liver disease, other than one caused by hepatitis B (e.g. cirrhosis, fatty liver disease, etc.)

 • People with diabetes, as decided by their provider

-• All persons seeking protection from HBV infection — acknowledgment of a specific risk factor is not a requirement for vaccination
+• All people seeking protection from HBV infection - acknowledgment of a specific risk factor is not a requirement for vaccination

-Hepatitis B vaccine is safe and effective.
-Studies indicate that immunity persists for at least 30 years among healthy people who initiate Hep B vaccination at less than 6 months of age.
+The hepatitis B vaccine is safe and effective.
+Studies indicate that immunity persists for at least 30 years among healthy people who initiate hepatitis B vaccination at less than 6 months of age.

 Who should NOT get the vaccine: